 That is a question I get quite often.
 And the reply?
 Fuck, yeah!
-Music is emotions and emotions are not only hearing.
-It is the art, the concerts, smells – apart from the sounds.
-Savoring the sounds of the record and looking at the album cover at the same time.
-And the risk to potentially buy something that may suddenly not quite be to your liking.
+Music is emotions and emotions don’t limit themselves to your ears.
+It is the artwork, the concerts, smells – apart from the sounds.
+Savoring the sounds of the record, and looking at the album cover at the same time.
+And the risk that you potentially buy something that may suddenly not quite be to your liking.

 Now, with the new world order that establishes itself more and more, I fear that this emotional side to music is on its way out.
 And music will become a commodity, inevitably priced at commodity rates.
-Not a product where innovation is king and music gets an acceptable return.
+Not a product, where innovation is king, and the music gets an acceptable return.
 Just watch the charts and the garbage those contain.

 Okay, I know this is called business, laws of the market and what have you.
 So, let’s just stop pretending that there is anything for free, because there isn’t.
 Not even the freebies from the streaming services are free.
 And as these guys will only improve their tools once you pay them a fee, but don’t get a lot of cash back to the artists.

 So, what can we do against the thought of free music?

 Clearly, the fans need to support services and record labels that guarantee enough cash into the accounts of the artists themselves.
 There are indeed laudable efforts by states to ensure some sort of acceptable return for their hard work.
 But most of the musicians I know are very short on cash.
 So, at least for now, we are not there yet.